-- O Attribute check: the DHCP Server-Client messages and LEASEQUERY\REPLY should be from attachments with DHCP-Trust attribute; the DHCP Client-Server messages should be from attachments with DHCP-Snooping attribute. - o Destination check: the DHCP Server-Client messages should be destined to attachments with DHCP-Snooping attribute.
+- o Attribute check: the DHCP Server-Client messages and LEASEQUERY\REPLY should be from attachments with DHCP-Trust attribute; the DHCP Client-Server messages should be from attachments with DHCP-Snooping attribute. - o Destination check: the DHCP Server-Client messages should be destined to attachments with DHCP-Snooping attribute.
 This check is performed to ensure the binding is set up on the SAVI device which is nearest to the destination client. - o Binding anchor check: the DHCP Client-Server messages which may trigger modification or removal of an existing binding entry must have matched binding anchor with the corresponding entry. - o TID check: the DHCP Server-Client/Client-Server messages which may cause modification on existing binding entries must have matched TID with the corresponding entry.
 Note that this check is not performed on Leasequery and Leasequery-reply messages as they are exchanged between the SAVI devices and the DHCP servers.

-- o Binding limitation check: the DHCP messages must not cause new binding setup on an attachment whose binding entry limitation has been reached. (refer to Section 11.6). - o Address check: the source address of the DHCP messages should pass the check specified in Section 8.2.
+Besides, this check is not performed on DHCP Renew/Rebind messages (Section 6.4.3). - o Binding limitation check: the DHCP messages must not cause new binding setup on an attachment whose binding entry limitation has been reached. (refer to Section 11.6). - o Address check: the source address of the DHCP messages should pass the check specified in Section 8.2.